auraphp/Aura.Dispatcher/README.md

 ?>
 ```

-Then, we set the object into the dispatcher ...
+Then, we set the object into the _Dispatcher_ ...

 ```php
 <?php